Medical and Vision Information

 The Vision Exam

-Initial issuance of a driver's license or instructional permit requires each driver to have his/her eyes tested by a mechanical device.
+When applying for a license or permit for the 1st time, you will be required to have your eyes tested.
+Your eyes will be tested with a mechanical device at the customer service center.
 The applicant must meet the following requirements, with or without corrective lenses, to pass the vision exam:

 Regular Class Driver's License